If you're reading this page you're probably frustrated with us, so we want to share some information about our complaints process.

 Complaint Handling Code

-Here is our response to the latest self assessment
+Here is our report on complaints performance as well our response to the latest self assessment

 More detail on the updated complaint handling code can be found on the Housing Ombudsman Website.